Riverside Park (Manhattan): Late 19th century

-With the park's construction came land purchases in the Upper West Side.
+With the park's construction came land purchases on the Upper West Side.
 However, development in the neighborhood was slow to come since most of the lots were too expensive for the middle class to purchase, and the wealthy preferred to settle on the East Side of Manhattan.
 Development of low-density residences and small apartment buildings did not come until the 1880s.
 These residents formed an organization called the West End Avenue Association, which in 1888 published a booklet titled West End Avenue: Riverside Park in the City of New York extolling the park's benefits.
 At the time, few wealthy families had settled in the area.
 It would take until the 1900s and 1910s before Riverside Avenue and Park gained its present-day concentration of upscale houses.

 The park was not extensively developed, either.
 A temporary tomb for the late U.S. president Ulysses S. Grant was built at Claremont Hill in 1885, since Grant had said he wanted to be buried in New York City.
 Additionally, paths between 72nd and 79th Streets were laid out in 1891.
 However, in an 1893 article, The New York Times mentioned that "but a small portion of the land thus acquired has been improved so as to be capable of public use."
 At the time, Riverside Park did not include the shorefront.
 In November 1893, a compromise was reached that would allow for the shore to be used for parkland while still allowing access to docks, and two months later, the park commissioners adopted plans to build docks at 79th and 96th Streets.
 Under an act of the state legislature, the city condemned an underwater area along the shore, which would allow for land reclamation to expand the park.
 By 1895, paths had been laid out between 96th and 120th Streets.
+The permanent Grant's Tomb opened at 122nd Street two years later.
 Notwithstanding the lack of park development, Riverside Park still contained nuisances such as outdoor sewerage, squatters' shacks, and coal emissions from the trains, as well as garbage dumps at 77th and 96th Streets.
 These conditions persisted through the 1920s.